girder/girder/docs/development.rst

 -----------

-Contributions to Girder are done via pull requests with a core developer accepting a PR by saying it "Looks good to me" or LGTM.
+Contributions to Girder are done via pull requests with a core developer approving the PR with GitHub review system.
 At this point, the topic branch can be merged to master.
 This is meant to be a simple, low-friction process; however, code review is very important.
 It should be done carefully and not taken lightly.
 Thorough code review is a crucial part of